Tokyo Rainbow Bridge & Odaiba Scenic Walking Tour with a Licensed Guide

 Restroom Stop

-Before starting our walk across the Rainbow Bridge, we stop at Shibaura Anchorage.
+Before starting our walk across the Rainbow Bridge, we will stop at Shibaura Anchorage for a short break.

 History of Tokyo Bay

-Tokyo Bay, once known as Edo Port, served as an important distribution hub supplying daily goods to the people of Edo (old Tokyo).
+Tokyo Bay, once known as Edo Port, was an important hub that supplied daily goods to the people of Edo, the old name for Tokyo.

-In the mid-19th century, when Japan opened to the world, five ports were designated as international trade ports: Hakodate, Yokohama, Kobe, Nagasaki, and Niigata.
+In the mid-19th century, when Japan opened to the world, five ports—Hakodate, Yokohama, Kobe, Nagasaki, and Niigata—were designated as international trade ports.

-However, Edo was not opened for national defense reasons, missing the opportunity to develop as a modern foreign trade port.
+However, Edo was not opened due to national defense concerns, and it missed the opportunity to develop as a modern international port.

-After the Great Kanto Earthquake, modern port construction began.
-Wharves such as Hinode, Shibaura, and Takeshiba were built, and Tokyo Port gradually developed into a major harbor.
-In 1941, it was finally opened to foreign trade.
+After the Great Kanto Earthquake in 1923, modern port development began.
+New wharves such as Hinode, Shibaura, and Takeshiba were constructed, and Tokyo Port gradually grew into a major harbor.
+It officially opened to foreign trade in 1941.

 During the global container shipping revolution of the 1960s, Tokyo Port quickly adopted container transport.
-In 1967, Japan’s first full container ship entered Shinagawa Pier, marking a major step in Tokyo Port’s development as an international trading port.
+In 1967, Japan’s first full container ship arrived at Shinagawa Pier, marking a major step in its development as an international trading port.

 Rainbow Bridge Walk